Chit Swe: Biography

-Chit Swe was born on January 18, 1932, in Matkayay Street, Tin Baw ward, Mawlamyaing in Burma.
+Chit Swe was born in Matkayay Street, Tin Baw ward, Mawlamyaing in Burma.
 He is the fourth son of U Hla Baw from A Pon Chan, Mon State and Daw Khin Tint from Chaung Son, Mon State.
-His parents are Mon natives so he too is a Mon.
-His Religion is Buddhist.
+His parents are Mon natives, so he too is a Mon.
+He is Buddhist.
 His real name is Chit Swe but he was called "Pwa Pwa" because he was white, strong and fat in childhood.
 When he was five years old he started attending Mawlamyaing Buddhist High School.
 His father worked in the post office of Mawlamyaing.